 We first estimate the value of the swap for both counterparties, the customer and the bank at time zero.
 To keep our calculations simple we ignore the impact of discounting (time value of money) in our valuation model .
 We just do a simple addition of cash flows for both the fixed rate receiver and the floating rate receiver.

 Also, this set of calculations is done using the original yield curve and implied forward rates at time zero.
 It doesn’t include the impact of changes in interest rates, yield curves or implied forward rates.

 At time zero the mark to market valuation of the swap is USD -750,000 for the counterparty and USD 750,000 in favor of the bank.

 At time one the mark to market valuation of the swap is USD 750,000 for the counterparty and USD -750,000 in favor of the bank.
 The change happens because the first leg (highlighted) has been settled and is no longer included in future cash flows.

-If were to plot the two MTM’s at Time zero and Time one, our plot would look like the image below.
+The plot of the two MTM’s at Time zero and Time one looks like the image below.

 You can clearly see the flip in MTM from one leg to the next.
 We now repeat this process for the life of the transaction or the next four legs.

 Time Two – 18 September 2017 – Post settlement of the first two legs